-In the 21st century, the picture is clearer, though still not crystal clear.
-The optimal approach to endometriosis depends on many factors, foremost the patient's chief complaint: pain or infertility (or both).
+Fast forward to the 21st Century, and the picture is a lot clearer, though still not crystal clear.
+The optimal approach to endometriosis depends on numerous factors, foremost among them the chief complaint of the patient-pain or infertility (or both).

-This article focuses on medical and surgical management of pain.
-Six experts address such questions as: When is laparoscopy indicated?
-Is excision or ablation of lesions preferred?
-What is the role of hysterectomy in eliminating pain?
-And what can be done about the problem of recurrence?
+In this article-Part 2 of a 3-part series on endometriosis-the focus is on medical and surgical management of pain.
+Six experts address such questions as when is laparoscopy indicated, who is best qualified to treat endometriosis, is excision or ablation of lesions preferred, what is the role of hysterectomy in eliminating pain, and what to do about the problem of recurrence.